Skip to main content

 · One min read

-Today we're open sourcing set of Keycloak extensions that are focused on solving several of the common use cases of multi-tenant, SaaS applications that Keycloak does not solve out of the box.
-We are doing this in line with our committment to keeping our core extensions open source.
+Today we're open sourcing a set of Keycloak extensions, specifically our Organizations extension, that are focused on solving several of the common use cases of multi-tenant, SaaS applications that Keycloak does not solve out of the box.
+We are doing this in line with our commitment to keeping our core extensions open source.
 These extensions are the basis of our Organizations features, which allow Phase Two customers to model their own customers in their systems and create enterprise "team" functionality that suits their business case.

 · One min read